egmontmika/egmontmika.com/content/blog/overcoming-bitterness.md

 The third step is to admit your own guilt.

 Yes, there is guilt with you, as well.
-In case you cannot think of anything to admit, at least admit your bitterness.
+In case you cannot think of anything to admit to this other person, at least admit your bitterness.
 Bitterness is sin.
 Again, do it loudly and in prayer.
 And be sure God will hear you and forgive you.
-He will heal your emotions.
+He will heal you.

-And set you free.
+And YOU are free.
 So precious!